CobiontID/read_VAE/read_tools/dashboard/Readme.md

 - `fasta`: Path to the fasta file containing the sequences of the reads.
 Required to launch blast queries.
 It is assumed that each sequence record has a single line, unless indexing is enabled.
 - `basedir`: Path to the base directory containing outputs from the read VAE workflow (but see details on how to override defaults).
 - `class_lists`: One or more files containing the identifiers of reads belong to different classes.
 Each file should be on a separate line, preceded by a dash.
 If left blank, class labels will not be used.
 - `remote_blast`: Specify `True` to use NCBI's servers for blast queries.
-Querying a local server may give faster turnaround.
+Querying a local server may give faster turnaround (see [here](https://github.com/CobiontID/read_VAE/blob/main/read_tools/dashboard/minimal_blast_server.py) for an example of a minimal setup).

 #### Options to manually configure paths
 - `k`: The k-mer size used with FastK in the pipeline (used to retrieve the median k-mer count file).
 If not specified, k defaults to 31.